* Next tour is on Zoom: Wednesday 5 May 2021, 11am.

-* Meet: St Ann’s Church, time tbc.
+* Meet: St Ann’s Church, St Ann’s Square.

-Today, 5 May, is the birthday of one of Britain’s greatest political activists – Sylvia Pankhurst.
+The 5th of May is the birthday of one of Britain’s greatest political activists – Sylvia Pankhurst.
 She was imprisoned for her beliefs more than any other woman in British political history.
 She led the campaign for women to have the vote on the same terms of men, in contrast to her more celebrated mother, Emmeline, who was content just for middle class women to have the vote.
 She was also a gifted artist and an evocative writer, and came from Manchester (well, Old Trafford, near enough; her birthplace has gone unfortunately).

 When a group of women sold out the Suffragette campaign in 1914, taking money from the once-hated Liberal government in exchange for supporting the pointless Great War, she redoubled the push for parliamentary representation for women and the drive for peace.
 She became involved in the international women’s peace movement, bringing warring nations together at an international conference in The Hague in 1915 to protest against the World War.